edfournier/class-curator/README.md

 ## Installation Instructions

-Perform each of the following starting the the project root:
+Perform each of the following starting the project root:

 1. **Populate the Database**
 ```bash